The sun is finally shining and my shades have come out so I’ve made myself an upcycled denim DIY sunglasses case.

-I’m fed up of damaging my sunglasses when I’m not wearing them.
+I’m fed up with damaging my sunglasses when I’m not wearing them.
 They normally get lost to the depths of my handbag or crushed in my pockets.
-To stop this happening again I designed a really handy DIY glasses case made from upcycled jeans.
+To stop this happening again I designed a really handy sewn sunglasses case made from my old repurposed jeans.

-Mind you, this is no ordinary DIY glasses case.
+Mind you, this is no ordinary DIY sunglasses case.
 As well as looking great it sports a killer pocket feature, for items such as money and cards.

-This DIY sunglasses case would also make a great handmade gift for either a man or woman.
+This DIY sunglasses case would also make a great handmade gift for either a man or a woman.
 I do find Men really like them though especially for the killer pocket feature as they don’t tend to carry around handbags.

-This post contains amazon affiliate links for your convenience.
+This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

-- lining Fabric – You will need no more than a quarter yard.
+- Lining Fabric – You will need no more than a quarter yard.
 You can choose the fabric to suit the recipient.
 The lining fabric is a great way to jazz up the sunglasses case by adding some color.